China virus claims second life off mainland, Macau casinos told to close

 With the world’s second biggest economy facing increasing isolation and disruption, some economists predict world output will shrink by 0.2 to 0.3 percentage points.

-White House economic adviser Larry Kudlow played down the potential impact on the United States, saying the outbreak could spur investment and production, despite a risk of component shortages.
+White House economic adviser Larry Kudlow played down the potential impact on the United States, but said on Tuesday that China’s coronavirus would delay a surge in U.S. exports to China expected from the Phase 1 trade deal that was to take effect later this month.

-“It’s not a catastrophe...I just think the impact is minimal,” he told Fox Business Network.

 MSCI’s main world index .MIWD00000PUS rose 0.5%, led by the biggest leap in commodity-focused stocks in more than three months.
 “Investors are tentatively going back into risk,” said MUFG strategist Lee Hardman.